-Dental implants are the longest-lasting and most natural looking solution for replacing missing teeth.
-But with a single implant costing around £2,000 in the UK, many people want to know how to find cheap dental implants or more affordable solutions.
+Dental implants are the longest-lasting and most natural looking solution for replacing missing teeth and restoring your smile.
+But with a single implant costing £2,000 or more in the UK, many people want to know how to find cheap dental implants or more affordable solutions.

 Although you shouldn't make a decision based purely on cost, we know it's an important consideration.

 Fortunately, there are ways for Brits to get affordable implants both in the UK and overseas.
 In this guide we have a variety of tips for making the cost of private dental care – not just implants – less restrictive.
 We also offer some advice on the other things to consider when choosing a dental professional.

 So if you or a loved one need to replace missing teeth but are put off by the high cost of teeth implants, we hope you can find a solution here which makes cheap implants (or even free dental implants) a reality.

 Table of contents

 - 1 Implants: the basics